 Washington DC Nursing Programs and Degrees Guide

-Washington DC, the Nation’s Capital, is home to some of the country’s most prestigious colleges and universities.
+Washington DC, the nation’s capital, is home to some of the country’s most prestigious colleges and universities.
 The following guide will provide you with important information on the undergraduate and graduate nursing programs offered in the District.
 The colleges and universities in Washington DC offer students the unique opportunity to earn a bachelor’s or a master’s degree in nursing in one of several areas: family nurse practitioner, clinical research administration, nurse anesthesia, and midwifery.
-Many online universities, among them Capella University and Walden University, and traditional universities, such as George Washington University, feature online undergraduate and graduate nursing programs that provide convenience and flexibility for students.
+Many online and traditional universities, such as George Washington University, feature online undergraduate and graduate nursing programs that provide convenience and flexibility for students.

-- No colleges and universities offer an associate’s degree in nursing.
+- 1 college offers an associate’s degree in nursing.

 - 6 colleges and universities offer a bachelor’s degree in nursing.

-- Highest transfer-out rate: Trinity Washington University 25%.1
+- Highest transfer-out rate: University of the District of Columbia 27%.1

-Read below where you will find profiles of the undergraduate and graduate nursing programs offered in the District of Columbia.
+Read below where you will out more about the undergraduate and graduate nursing programs offered in the District of Columbia.

-Catholic University’s traditional Bachelor of Science in Nursing (BSN) program consists of 120 credits and can be completed in the traditional four years full-time while part-time study is also permitted.
+Catholic University of America’s traditional Bachelor of Science in Nursing (BSN) program consists of 120 credits and can be completed in the traditional four years full-time.
+Part-time study is also permitted.
 The nursing program consists of both general college requirements in math, science, English, and the humanities in addition to 73 credits of nursing requirements and electives.
-Nursing majors will complete core coursework covering nutrition and health, evidence based care, clinical applications, and clinical leadership.
-Students will gain real world experience through practicums at affiliated clinical facilities in metro Washington DC, including Children’s Hospital National Medical Center, the Veterans Administration Hospital, and the National Institutes of Health Clinical Center.
+Nursing majors will complete core coursework covering nutrition and health, evidence-based care, clinical applications, and clinical leadership.
+Students will gain real-world experience through practicums at affiliated clinical facilities in metro Washington DC, including Children’s Hospital National Medical Center, the Veterans Administration Hospital, and the National Institutes of Health Clinical Center.